-The annual retreat will be in Chicago prior to the Child Neurology Society Meeting.
-The retreat is scheduled for 3 full days, October 12th - 14th, 2018.
+The annual retreat will be from October 20th - 23rd, 2019 in Charlotte, North Carolina prior to the annual Child Neurology Society Meeting.

 Current CNCDP and NSADA scholars will present their research and new applicants will be interviewed.
-It is expected that current scholars and new applicants attend all three days of the Retreat.
+It is expected that current scholars and new applicants attend all days of the Retreat.

 Members of the CNCDP Executive Leadership Committee: Bradley L. Schlaggar, MD, PhD, Program Director; Michael V. Johnston, MD, Associate Program Director; Amy Brooks-Kayal, MD, Co-Director; Barry Kosofsky, MD, PhD, Co-Director; Erika Augustine, MD, Diversity Officer; Heather Fullerton, MD, MAS, Co-Director; Brenda Porter, MD, PhD, Co-Director; Jonathan Mink, MD, PhD, Co-Director.
 (Members of the Executive Leadership Committee will not vote on the selection of the candidates to be funded, but may interview candidates.)